Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 ## 🌃 After Class

-- Complete [v2 Challenges](https://github.com/make-school-labs/makewiki-starter/CHALLENGES.md) by next class period.
+- **HOMEWORK**: Complete [v2 Challenges](https://github.com/make-school-labs/makewiki-starter/CHALLENGES.md) by next class period.
+- **UP NEXT:** We'll add functionality to the green 'New Page' button in our `makewiki` project to learn more about creating and customizing Django forms!

 <!-- > -->